If you’re as geeky into design as I am, you’re probably familiar with white space.

 Busyness does not equal productive.

-You don’t have to wake up early to get a lot of the important things done.
-Time blocking isn’t necessary.
-You don’t need to cram everything into your Monday to-do list.
+You don’t have to wake up early to get a lot of the important things done because time blocking isn’t necessary.
+And also, you don’t need to cram everything into your Monday to-do list.

 And you really shouldn’t.